-Associate of Arts (AA) and Associate of Science (AS) degrees are for students who wish to complete an associate degree and begin a career.
-The awarding of an associate degree symbolizes a successful attempt on the part of the college to lead students through patterns of learning experiences.
-Among these are the ability to think and to communicate clearly and effectively both orally and in writing, to use mathematics, to understand the modes of inquiry of the major disciplines, to be aware of other cultures and times, to achieve insights gained through experience in thinking about ethical problems, and to develop the capacity for self-understanding.
+Associate of Arts (AA) and Associate of Science (AS) degrees are for students who wish to complete an associate degree and begin Types of General Education a career.
+The awarding of an associate degree symbolizes a suc-(LACCD Administrative Procedure 4100) cessful attempt on the part of the college to lead students through patterns of learning experiences.
+Among these are the ability to You may complete one of the following general education plans that think and to communicate clearly and effectively both orally and best bts your program of study: in writing, to use mathematics, to understand the modes of inquiry of the major disciplines, to be aware of other cultures and times, to LACCD General Education achieve insights gained through experience in thinking about eth-Required to complete the Associate of Arts (AA) and Associate of